 Still, bioplastics represent just 1% of the total market currently dominated by fossil fuel plastics, leaving a very large addressable market.

-A subsection of this category is biodegradable plastics, which is more environmentally friendly.
+A subsection of this category is biodegradable plastics, which are more environmentally friendly.
 Most bioplastics are easier to degrade than usual plastics.
-On that topic, research is also done to find microbes able to digest “normal” plastic, in order to solve the micro-plastic pollution issue.
+On that topic, research is also done to find microbes able to digest “normal” plastic in order to solve the micro-plastic pollution issue.

 Overall, people are ready to pay more for eco-friendly products, with a growing trend, especially among younger people in the last few years.

 You can also read more on the topic on the website of the Bioplastic Feedstock Alliance.